 At home after the accident

-- Notify your insurance company as soon as possible.
+- Contact your insurance company as soon as possible.
 Your company probably has a 1-800 number to report claims.
 If not, call your agent.
 The agent or company will explain the claims process, including how to schedule an adjuster and get repair estimates.
 Also, give your agent or company the names and addresses of any witnesses and anyone injured.

 - If you reported your claim by phone, follow up in writing as soon as possible to protect your rights under Texas’ prompt payment of claims laws.

 - Send the company copies of the accident report and any legal papers you receive about the accident.

 - Cooperate with the company’s investigation.
 You might have to submit a proof-of-loss form or have a medical examination.